How Ornithopters Fly

 Dr.-Ing.
 Matthias F. Neef has examined in his dissertation

-flapping motion-sequence is more specified and more detailed.
+with a sinusoidal flapping motion-sequence is more specified and more detailed,

-The dissertation includes a general view about flapping flight and more exciting pictures (Please look at external link 1. and 2.).
+The dissertation includes a general view about flapping flight and more exciting pictures (please look at related link 1. and 2.).

 4. The tip vortex of the flapping wing